Joi/jibot3/README.md

 	pip install slack-bolt

 ## Environment Variables
-Replace [] values as shown below with the appropriate values from your slack bot configuration and import as appropriate to your local development environment. **BOT_TOKEN and SIGNING_SECRET are required.** PORT defaults to 3000 for non-socket mode bolt apps.
+Replace [] values as shown below with the appropriate values from your slack bot configuration and import as appropriate to your local development environment. **BOT_TOKEN and SIGNING_SECRET are required.
+JIBOT_SLACK_APP_TOKEN is required to run in socket mode** PORT defaults to 3000 for non-socket mode bolt apps.
 DO_SOCKET_MODE defaults to true.
 (NOTE from pegnott: We do not seem to have awareness from this side as to whether or not socket mode is enabled on the slack api end... we haven't probed very deeply, however it's pretty inline with scopes/permissions.
 It would be convenient if we could check that and set the value accordingly, and will looking again once webhooks are functional)

+	JIBOT_SLACK_APP_TOKEN=[xapp-...]
 	JIBOT_SLACK_BOT_TOKEN=[xoxb-...]
 	JIBOT_SLACK_SIGNING_SECRET=[...]
 	JIBOT_PORT=[3000]